Star Formation and Chemical Enrichment in Protoclusters: Discussions

 \subsection{Comparison with other simulations}

 \citet{Pearce21_C-EAGLE} find that the metallicity in galaxy clusters decreases with redshift at $z\leq2$ using the Cluster-EAGLE simulations \citep{Bahe17_C-EAGLE,Barnes17_C-EAGLE}.
 They also used a large cosmological box ($3.2~\mathrm{Gpc}$), and found $30$ massive galaxy clusters with $14.0\,\leq\,\log_{10}\left(M_{200}/\mathrm{M}_\odot\right)\,\leq\,10^{15.4}$.
-The lower limit of the mass range is similar to ours, and the upper limit is more massive than ours owing to their larger box size, but our mass resolution is slightly better.
+The lower limit of the mass range is similar to ours, and the upper limit is more massive than ours owing to their larger box size.
 They found that the metallicity decreases with redshift, which agrees well with our result of the Core region Fig.~\ref{fig:evolution_SFR_Metal}.
-The metal abundance of the Core region in our simulations also decreases from high-$z$ to low-$z$ due to primordial gas inflow. \citet{Pearce21_C-EAGLE} also showed that the central metallicities are lower in more massive clusters, confirming the observed trend by \citet{Yates2017}.
-Our sample also shows similar results at $z=0$.
+The metal abundance of the Core region in our simulations also decreases from high-$z$ to low-$z$ due to primordial gas inflow.

-As seen in the bottom right panel of Fig.~\ref{fig:radial_prof}, the slope of the Si/Fe and O/Fe radius profiles in our simulations are in good agreement with observations and Cluster-EAGLE simulations.
+As seen in the bottom panel of Fig.~\ref{fig:radial_prof}, the slope of the Si/Fe and O/Fe radius profiles in our simulations agree with observations and Cluster-EAGLE simulations.
+Our galaxy clusters show low slope values for [O/Fe], ranging from 0.06 to 0.12, while the TNG simulations exhibit slopes of approximately 0.27 to 0.4.
+The EAGLE simulations, on the other hand, display a slope of 0.1.
+Mernier's study reports a slope of around -0.002.
+In the case of [Si/Fe], our samples exhibit slopes ranging from 0.09 to 0.13, while the TNG simulations display slopes between 0.23 and 0.35.
+The EAGLE simulations show a slope of 0.10, while Mernier's observation reports a slope of -0.16.
 The different slope from TNG100 might be due to the absence of AGN feedback or differences in the SN feedback model.
-It is possible that SNe Ia occurs more effectively in the Outside-core region of our simulation than in TNG100.
+It is possible that SN Ia occurs more effectively in the Outside-core region of our simulation than in TNG100.
+The normalization of fitting function for Si/Fe of our simulation, TNG100, Cluster-EAGLE, and Mernier’s observation are 1.25, 2.0, 2.13, and 0.64.
 Our simulations reproduce the observed Si/Fe better than TNG100 and Cluster-EAGLE simulations.
 For O/Fe, there is an excess of Fe relative to O, although our results are consistent with observations within the errors.
-It is possible that more SN Ia is occurring relative to \SNII, and further analysis is needed.
+It is possible that more SN Ia is occurring relative to {\SNII}, and further analysis is needed.